avi-guha/HACKCAMP-2025-V2/README.md

 Because we have used a Gemini API key that will probably turn to shit when we try to push to git due to privacy leaks, we are requesting that you follow the steps below:

 1. Generate an Gemini API key if you have not already.
-2. Create a text file with the name '.env.local' in the root.
+2. Create a file with the name '.env.local' in the root.
 3. Enter the following text in your new file: 'GEMINI_API_KEY=your-api-key'
 4. npm install, npm run genkit:dev, npm run dev.
 5. Detect tones!